maarten-pennings/C64-bouncingbox/README.md

 Each coordinate update starts by checking what the direction is (increase or decrease), and branches to that sub part.
 The sub part increases (decreases) the coordinate and checks for an out-of-bounds.
-If out-of-bounds, The increase (decrease) is undone and a jump to flip (e.g. `DOTFLIPX`) is made.
+If out-of-bounds, the increase (decrease) is undone and a jump to flip (e.g. `DOTFLIPX`) is made.

-The flip routine reverses the direction (`INC` flips bit 0 of `DXD`) and sets the hit counter `DHIT` to `HITTIME` so that the draw routine will flash.
+The flip routine reverses the direction variable (`INC` flips bit 0 of `DXD`) and sets the hit counter `DHIT` to `HITTIME` so that the draw routine will flash.

 ```nasm